mosswg/dropout-dl/readme.md

---output                 Set the output filename --output-directory       Set the directory where files are output --verbose                Display debug information while running --force-cookies          Interpret the next to arguments as authentication cookie and session cookie --series                 Interpret the url as a link to a series and download all episodes from all seasons --season                 Interpret the url as a link to a season and download all episodes in the season
+--output                 Set the output filename --output-directory       Set the directory where files are output --verbose                Display debug information while running --browser-cookies        Use cookies from the browser placed in 'firefox_profile' or 'chrome_profile' --force-cookies          Interpret the next to arguments as authentication cookie and session cookie --series                 Interpret the url as a link to a series and download all episodes from all seasons --season                 Interpret the url as a link to a season and download all episodes in the season